Toadsta/victoriataylor.xyz/README.md

 ## Project Goals

-The primary goal of victoriataylor.xyz is to establish my online website that style is mimicking windows 3.1 and will contain blog posts, and my portfolio.
+The primary goal of vtaylor.dev is to establish my online website that style is mimicking windows 3.1 and will contain blog posts, and my portfolio.

 ## Project Structure